The Tale of the Princess Kaguya (film)

-The Tale of the Princess Kaguya (かぐや姫の物語, Kaguya-hime no Monogatari) is a 2013 Japanese animated historical fantasy film directed by Isao Takahata from a screenplay he co-wrote with Riko Sakaguchi.
-It is based on The Tale of the Bamboo Cutter, a 10th-century Japanese literary tale.
-Themes in the film centered feminism, freedom, nepotism and responsibility, a bamboo cutter makes a living with his wife until he saw a living nymph who turned into a beautiful young woman.
+The Tale of the Princess Kaguya (かぐや姫の物語, Kaguya-hime no Monogatari) is a 2013 Japanese animated historical fantasy drama film directed by Isao Takahata from a screenplay he co-wrote with Riko Sakaguchi.
+Based on The Tale of the Bamboo Cutter, a 10th-century Japanese literary tale, the film follows a bamboo cutter who works with his wife, whose life changes when he meets a living nymph that turns into a beautiful young woman.
+Themes of feminism, freedom, social alienation, impermanence, and responsibility are explored throughout.

 It was produced by Studio Ghibli for Nippon Television Network, Dentsu, Hakuhodo DYMP, Walt Disney Japan, Mitsubishi, Toho and KDDI.
 The film's ensemble voice cast featured Aki Asakura, Kengo Kora, Takeo Chii, Nobuko Miyamoto, Atsuko Takahata, Tomoko Tabata, Tatekawa Shinosuke, Takaya Kamikawa, Hikaru Ijūin, Ryudo Uzaki, Nakamura Shichinosuke II, Isao Hashizume, Yukiji Asaoka (in a special appearance) and Tatsuya Nakadai.
 It is the final film to feature Chii, who died in June 2012, (Note: Yuji Miyake recorded additional dialogue for the bamboo cutter following Takeo Chii's death.) and also the final film to be directed by Takahata, who died in April 2018.

 The Tale of the Princess Kaguya was released in Japan on 23 November 2013 by Toho.
 With a budget of US$49.3 million, it was the most expensive Japanese film.
-It received critical acclaim and was nominated for the Academy Award for Best Animated Feature at the 87th Academy Awards.
+It received critical acclaim and was nominated for the Best Animated Feature at the 87th Academy Awards.
 Its production was the subject of the feature-length documentary Isao Takahata and His Tale of the Princess Kaguya.